1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

-# 46 As a rule all accommodations you book will have free WIFI access, so this should not be a big concern, but we always advise you to check the comments on its quality.
+# 46 As a rule, all accommodations you book will have free WIFI access, so this should not be a big concern, but we always advise you to check the comments on its quality.

-If you want to use mobile data, you can use the data card of any European country and pay the same amount you pay in the country of origin.
+If you want to use mobile data, you can use the data card of any European country and pay the same amount you spend in the country of origin.
 So, if you have data in Portugal, you have data in France and the rest of the EU.

 Cleaning / Pollution in France

 # 47 We have to be realistic, France is not the cleanest country in the world or the EU.
-Cities like Paris and Marseille are not the best examples in terms of smells, trash, air pollution, etc … This is clearly a point to be improved, although it is not as bad as it is sometimes seen in the news.
+Cities like Paris and Marseille are not the best examples of smells, trash, air pollution, etc … This is clearly a point to be improved, although it is not as bad as it is sometimes seen in the news.

 On the other hand, we have to mention that in rural areas and national parks, the scenario changes completely, and it is much cleaner, above average even.
-So don’t be scared, you won’t find garbage scattered everywhere.
+So don’t be scared; you won’t find garbage scattered everywhere.

 Documentation for traveling to France